57th Fighter-Interceptor Squadron: Air Defense of Iceland

 On 1 June 1992, Air Combat Command (ACC) assumed command and control of AFI and the 57th FIS.
 Air Forces Iceland was inactivated on 31 May 1993.
 Activated in its place, assuming the mission previously carried out by AFI, was the 35th Wing that was transferred from the closing George Air Force Base, California.
 The change was part of the Air Force's "objective wing" plan.
 On 1 October 1993, an ACC realignment transferred administrative control of the 35th Fighter Wing from First Air Force to Eighth Air Force.
 However, the 35th would go through another major change less than two years after it was activated at Keflavik.

 Because the 35th garnered the majority of its history in the Pacific theater during World War II, and in California since 1971 until its move to Iceland, it was decided to relocate the unit back to that area.
 Consequently, the 35th Fighter Wing was relieved of its assignment to ACC and transferred to Misawa Air Base, Japan, on 1 October 1994.
 To assume the mission at Keflavik, the 85th Wing was activated on the same day.

 The 85th Wing was a combination of the lineages and histories of the 85th Fighter-Bomber Group and the former Air Forces Iceland.
 This allowed the Air Force contingent in Iceland to keep alive its distinguished history in the foreign nation, while also retaining the history of a World War II flying unit.

 Air Force reductions and a new agreement with the Government of Iceland continued to affect Keflavik organizations.
 On 1 March 1995, the 57th FS was inactivated and the interceptor force was replaced by Regular Air Force and Air National Guard F-15 Eagle fighter aircraft rotating every 90 days to Iceland until the USAF inactivated the 85th Group in 2002.

+F-35A Lightning II

+The 57th Fighter Squadron was reactivated, along with the 85th Fighter Group (85 FG), at Ebbing Air National Guard Base, Arkansas, on 2 July 2024.
+As GSUs of the 33rd Fighter Wing at Eglin AFB, Florida, the 85 FG and 57 FS are tasked with training international pilots on the Lockheed Martin F-35A Lightning II, starting with members of the Polish Air Force in September 2024.